codebar/barcelona/organisers_meetings/2018-11-03@openbravo/Workshop-minutes.md

 ![Say, Think, Do, Feel - Coaches](say-think-do-feel-coaches.jpg?raw=true "Say, Think, Do, Feel - Coaches")

+#### Say

+* give back to community.B
+* i want to help.
+D
+* Say they have experience. "i have 30 years experience" "i can teach anything" " i have 30 years in assembly.
+D
+TODO: we need more feedback

+#### Do

+* motivate people.
+D
+* coach.
+D
+* keep contact in between sessions.
+A
+* become an host or help with host.
+A
+* help with networking, connectiong to other meetups.
+A
+* lost interest.
+A

+#### Think

+* diversity is needed B
+* improve skills in a safe place B
+* Socialize with people with similar interests B
+* not sure if their time is well spent A

+#### Feel

+* insecure / lost / apprehensive B D
+* respectful D
+* appreciated A

 ### Hosts

 ![Say, Think, Do, Feel - Hosts](say-think-do-feel-hosts.jpg?raw=true "Say, Think, Do, Feel - Hosts")